As an intelligent parent or guardian, you are always willing to improve your parenting skills.

 If it’s taking longer than expected, don’t be frustrated and impatient.

-Success will come eventually if you are patient with your child during this process, an essential stage in their life.
+Success will come eventually if you are patient with your child during this process.

 Step III: Add Flexibility to Each Routine